 Dr. Eric E. Otenyo is professor of Public Administration in the Department of Politics and International Affairs.
 He has advanced degrees from Syracuse University and Miami, Ohio.
 He first came to NAU in 2001 and helped establish state-wide online courses in public management.
 In addition to teaching and mentoring graduate students, he is an advisor in the MPA program.
 Dr. Otenyo is a current member of the Dinè Institute for Native Educators (DINÊ) University Advisory Council.
 In 2017, he served as Seminar Leader for the Institute.
 His community service includes appointment to the City of Flagstaff ‘s Charter Revision Commission in 2015.
 Dr. Otenyo continues to serve on the Commission of Ethnic Diversity (CED) and as faculty advisor to NAU’s African Students Association.
 Dr. Otenyo has published widely in the areas of comparative administration, public policy, and international politics.

-Marcela Pino Alcaraz – Arizona Innovation Alliance Fellow, Vice President of Enrollment Management Accordion Closed
+Marcela Pino Alcaraz – Director of Enrollment Management, Arizona Innovation Alliance Fellow Accordion Closed

-Marcela Pino Alcaraz is the Arizona Innovation Alliance Fellow at Northern Arizona University (NAU).
+Marcela Pino Alcaraz is a Director of Enrollment Management and the Arizona Innovation Alliance Fellow at Northern Arizona University (NAU).
 After an eight-year career at General Mills, Marcela decided to focus her energy on developing young leaders with a change into higher education.
-Today, she partners with ASU and UArizona to innovate for student success in the areas of retention, academic performance, and graduation, especially for traditionally underrepresented populations.
+Today, she supports innovative advancements for the Enrollment Management team and partners with ASU and UArizona on projects for student success, especially for traditionally underrepresented populations.

 Throughout her career, Marcela has championed diversity, equity, and inclusion.
 Marcela has advocated for vocal corporate leadership on critical social issues and has been a key collaborator in developing public statements supporting equity policies for immigrants and LGBTQIA+ communities.
 As Vice President of the General Mills Hispanic Network, Marcela accepted an award at the Latina Style 50 Diversity Leaders Conference in Washington, D.C.
-She serves as a Commissioner on Flagstaff’s Commission on Diversity Awareness, which capitalizes on her experience developing community partnerships, conducting fundraisers, and leading community events.
-In her past work with NAU’s Interdisciplinary Global Programs, Marcela forged alliances with various DEI partners on campus and contributed to the team being awarded the NAU President’s Diversity Award.
+She serves as a Commissioner on Flagstaff’s Commission on Diversity Awareness, which leverages her experience developing community partnerships, conducting fundraisers, developing public statements, and leading community events.
+In partnership with the Office of Inclusion, Marcela coordinated a Diversity, Equity, Inclusion, and Justice learning and development multi-part training series for the Enrollment Management team.
+In her past work with NAU’s Interdisciplinary Global Programs, Marcela forged alliances with various DEIJ partners on campus and contributed to the team being awarded the NAU President’s Diversity Award.
 Her experience working on global teams across Latin America, Europe, Asia, and Australia has honed her cultural fluency, which she uses as a model representative for NAU with partners globally.
 Marcela enjoys leading professional development and student trainings, such as Learning Global Perspectives, Best Practices for Working Globally, Identities Abroad, and Courageous Conversations.

-Marcela graduated Magna Cum Laude with a B.S. in Supply Chain Management and an International Business Certificate from Arizona State University and is pursuing an M.A. in Applied Sociology with a Concentration in Globalization at NAU.
+Marcela has an M.A. in Applied Sociology with a Concentration in Globalization from NAU and a B.S. in Supply Chain Management and an International Business Certificate from Arizona State University.
 Marcela is Colombian-born and bilingual in Spanish and English.
-She is currently enjoying life in Flagstaff with her husband José and son Andrés Sebastián.
+She is currently enjoying life in Flagstaff with her husband José and sons Andrés Sebastián and Joaquín Gabriel.

 Frances Riemer – Professor, Department of Educational Leadership, College of Education Accordion Closed